 - Increase digital marketing goals in regards to conversions and sales.

-- Improve the blog’s indexing and visibility in online search results.
+- Improve the blog’s indexing and visibility in online search results and search engines.

 - Attract greater numbers of visitors to the blog.